PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Introduction

 Among existing methods, PAC-NeRF~\cite{li2023pac} and GIC~\cite{cai2024gic} aim to learn material parameters by analyzing the deformation of objects in multi-view dynamic videos.
 PAC-NeRF integrates neural radiance fields (NeRF)~\cite{mildenhall2021nerf} with a differentiable Material Point Method (MPM)~\cite{jiang2015mpm} to facilitate the simulation of various material types and identify material properties.
 However, it is constrained to simpler objects and textures, leading to lower rendering fidelity that limits its effectiveness in high-quality dynamic scene simulations.
 GIC uses 3D Gaussian Splatting~\cite{kerbl3Dgaussians} to capture explicit shapes and relies on continuum mechanics to infer implicit shapes, assisting in estimating physical properties.
 Nonetheless, PAC-NeRF and GIC require multi-view images of deforming objects with known camera poses and prior knowledge of material types, which restricts its applicability in arbitrary dynamic scene videos.

-PhysGaussian~\cite{xie2024physgaussian} utilizes 3D Gaussian Splatting along with differentiable MPM to enhance rendering fidelity.
-Nevertheless, PhysGaussian relies on manual initialization of material properties, limiting its adaptability to complex dynamic scenarios.
-To enable estimating material properties, recent methods~\cite{zhang2024physdreamer,huang2024dreamphysics,liu2024physics3d} utilize video diffusion to generate videos as motion guidance.
-However, these methods are limited to elastic material, incapable of accommodating different material types, and restricted to simulating objects exhibiting minor movements.
-Besides, these methods utilize render loss or Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion} to estimate material parameters, which presents challenges: render loss is constrained to small motions due to instability and noise in generated videos, while SDS loss demands high computation memory.
-In contrast, we investigate that optical flow guidance is both memory-efficient and better suited for capturing large and complex motions, enabling more accurate material parameter optimization (see Tab.~\ref{tab:abla_loss} and visual comparisons in the Appendix).
+PhysGaussian~\cite{xie2024physgaussian} utilizes 3D Gaussian Splatting with differentiable MPM to enhance rendering fidelity, but requires manual initialization of material properties, limiting its adaptability to complex dynamic scenarios.
+Recent methods~\cite{zhang2024physdreamer,huang2024dreamphysics,liu2024physics3d} use video diffusion for motion guidance to estimate material properties.
+However, these methods are restricted to elastic material and minor object movements.
+Besides, these methods utilize render loss~\cite{zhang2024physdreamer} or Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion} to estimate material parameters, which presents challenges: render loss is constrained to small motions due to instability and noise in generated videos, while SDS loss demands high computation memory.
+In contrast, we investigate that optical flow guidance is both memory-efficient and better suited for capturing large and complex motions, enabling more accurate material parameter optimization (see Tab.~\ref{tab:comp_syn} and visual comparisons in the Appendix).

 PhysGen~\cite{liu2025physgen} introduces physics reasoning using large pre-trained visual foundation models, eliminating the need for manual parameter initialization.
-However, it is restricted to single input images and cannot perform 4D reconstruction or dynamic simulations, limiting its flexibility in simulating complex scenes.
+However, it is restricted to single input images and simulates objects at a fixed depth and cannot perform 4D reconstruction or dynamic simulations, limiting its flexibility in simulating complex scenes.

-\ywc{To address these challenges, we propose a novel approach that unleashes the potential of multi-modal foundation models and video diffusion for flexible and high-fidelity 4D dynamic scene simulation (see Fig.~\ref{fig:pipeline})}.
+To address these challenges, we propose \textbf{\paperName{}}, a novel approach that unleashes the potential of multi-modal foundation models and video diffusion through two key innovations: \textbf{1)} physics-conditioned flexible material behavior modeling, and \textbf{2)} optical flow-guided iterative refinement for high-fidelity 4D dynamic scene simulation (see Fig.~\ref{fig:pipeline}).
 A detailed comparison of the feasibility of our approach versus existing methods across various configurations is provided in Tab.~\ref{tab:meth}.